karlo-babic/gamedev/9-Character-animation.md

 - You can move the points around.
     - Blue points indicate favored velocities for animations, while the red point represents the current velocity in both x and y directions.
 - Set the x and y velocity in the script.
 The velocity should be relative to the look direction.
+    - You will have to have acess to the `lookDirection` variable.
+You can declare it outside the FixedUpdate method.

 ```c#
 Quaternion targetRotation = Quaternion.LookRotation(lookDirection);